garymendor/unstoppable-tides-wiki/bathroom-control-institute/inmate-life.md

 * The inmate must attend [detention,](/bathroom-control-institute/school#detention)  and take a dose of Urgencinin-W and Urgencinin-S before detention begins.
 * The inmate cannot ask for permission to urinate or defecate, except in her panties, until she has soiled herself.
 * The inmate may not ask permission to change her panties unless she has soiled herself and then wet herself.
+* The inmate must be changed into pull-ups; she will be allowed to ask to go to the bathroom as normal, but she will not be allowed a change until the pull-ups are soiled *and* have leaked urine.
+* The inmate must be changed into diapers, and may not wear any clothing that covers them.
+She may not go to the bathroom, nor be changed, until she is both soiled and wet.

 ## Serious punishments
 Serious punishments are imposed for infractions such as: